conda.toml specification#

 no

-Where per-env prefixes live, relative to the workspace root.
+Where per-env prefixes live, relative to and contained by the workspace root.
+Symbolic-link directories are rejected.
 Default: .conda/envs.

 dependencies